Parable of the Talents: As social critique

 In Parables as Subversive Speech: Jesus as Pedagogue of the Oppressed (1994), William R. Herzog II presents a liberation theology interpretation of the "Parable of the Talents", wherein the absentee landlord reaps where he didn't sow, and the third servant is a whistle-blower who has "unmasked the 'joy of the master' for what it is — the profits of exploitation squandered in wasteful excess."
 Hence, the third servant is punished for speaking the truth, and not for failing to make a profit.
 From the critical perspective of liberation theology, the message of the "Parable of the Talents" is that man must act in solidarity with other men when confronting social, political, and economic injustices.

-To describe how scientists are awarded authorial credit for their work, the sociologist Robert K. Merton applied the term "Matthew effect of accumulated advantage", in which the rich get richer and the poor get poorer.
-With the "Parable of the Talents", Merton metaphorically described the system of authorial rewards used, among the community of scientists, whereby famous scientists usually are awarded credit that is disproportionately greater than their contributions, while less-famous scientists are awarded lesser credit than is merited by their contributions; see also Stigler's law of eponymy: "No scientific discovery is named after its original discoverer."
+To describe how scientists are awarded authorial credit for their work, the sociologists Robert K. Merton and Harriet Zuckerman applied the term "Matthew effect of accumulated advantage", in which the rich get richer and the poor get poorer.
+With the "Parable of the Talents", they metaphorically described the system of authorial rewards used, among the community of scientists, whereby famous scientists usually are awarded credit that is disproportionately greater than their contributions, while less-famous scientists are awarded lesser credit than is merited by their contributions; see also Stigler's law of eponymy: "No scientific discovery is named after its original discoverer."